Rui Ebata

-Rui Ebata (江幡塁, Ebata Rui) is a Japanese kickboxer, fighting out of Tokyo, Japan.
+Rui Ebata (江幡 塁, Ebata Rui) is a Japanese kickboxer, fighting out of Tokyo, Japan.

 As of August 2021, he is the #6 ranked flyweight in the world according to Combat Press.

 Martial arts career

 Winning the SNKA and WKBA titles

 Ebata made his professional debut in 2007, with a unanimous decision win against Hiraeita Kano.
 After winning his debut fight, Ebata won 12 of his next 15 fights, only losing once, to Shota Takiya.
 He was given a chance to fight Daihachi Furuoka for the SNKA Bantamweight title during SNKA MAGNUM 26.
 He won it by a second-round TKO.
 He was scheduled to defend his title during SNKA BRAVE HEARTS 19, against Shirō.
 Ebata successfully defended the title, as the match ended in a draw.

 Rui Ebata won his next four fights as well, before challenging Surachai Srisuriyanyothin for the Rajadamnern Stadium Super Bantamweight title, during SNKA TITANS NEOS XIV.
 Surachai won the fight by a fourth-round KO, snapping Ebata's 21 fight unbeaten streak.

 In his next fight, Ebata fought Boonlai Sitnaigachon for the WKBA Super Bantamweight title.
 He won it through a second-round KO.
 He defended it for the first and only time during SNKA TITANS NEOS 17, when he was scheduled to fight Phetnamnen Sor.Panyokit.
 Rui won the fight in the fourth round, after knocking Phetnamnen with an uppercut.